Monday, July 22, 1968

 This day’s other recording was of a tinkling piano introduction to “Don’t Pass Me By”.
 Four such edit pieces were recorded, the best being the fourth.
 But at 45 seconds it was to be substantially edited down (to just eight seconds) on 11 October when it was joined to the remainder of the song and given new mono and stereo mixes.

-“Don’t Pass Me By” would be mixed in mono and stereo on October 11.
+“Don’t Pass Me By” was mixed in mono and stereo on October 11.

-The Beatles had recorded a first version of “Good Night” on June 28 and July 2.
-But this version with a multi-guitar arrangement had been rejected in favor of an orchestral arrangement score by George Martin, to be recorded on this day.
+The Beatles initially recorded a version of “Good Night” on June 28 and July 2.
+However, this version was rejected in favor of an orchestral arrangement by George Martin, which was recorded on that day.

 John and Paul wrote this sad, wistful song for Ringo to sing.
 Mind you the words aren’t all that sad – just a very straightforward “goodnight, sleep tight” theme to them.
 30-piece orchestra was brought in for the backing.
 Including even a harp!
 Also an eight-voice choir of four boys and four girls.